ira-mishiev/NLP/README.md

 Data

-I will use data from Kaggle that consists of 227 450 tweets of the one day of the war. https://www.kaggle.com/code/alifiyabatterywala/ukraine-vs-russian-topic-modeling/data
+I used data from Kaggle that consists of 227 450 tweets of the one day of the war. https://www.kaggle.com/code/alifiyabatterywala/ukraine-vs-russian-topic-modeling/data

 Algorithms